 Developing an app is an understandably different process compared to more traditional pieces of software.
 All apps, whether developed specifically for customers or for internal use at a business, require a unique approach to design and development from beginning to end.

-This is where the expertise of an experienced app developer is extremely valuable – such as Sush Mobile.
+This is where the expertise of an experienced mobile app developer is extremely valuable – such as Sush Labs.
 This article will take a look at the Sush Mobile approach to app design, from the initial kick off process right through to when the app is uploaded on the App Store or Google Play.